Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Economic Temperature

 \section{Economic Temperature}

-The second reward, at which we hinted in Section~\ref{sec:fineqm}, is that there is a positive function $T$ of state such that when two simple systems $A,B$ are in financial contact there is nett money flow from $A$ to $B$ if and only if $T(X_A)>T(Y_B)$, and $A,B$ are in financial equilibrium if and only if $T(X_A)=T(Y_B)$.
+The second reward, at which we hinted in Section~\ref{sec:fineqm}, is that there is a positive function $T$ of state of all simple {economies} such that when two simple {economies} $A,B$ are in financial contact there is nett money flow from $A$ to $B$ if and only if $T(X_A)>T(Y_B)$, and $A,B$ are in financial equilibrium if and only if $T(X_A)=T(Y_B)$.
 In keeping with thermodynamics again, we call $T$ {\em temperature}.
+We noted above that we can intuitively think of temperature as inversely proportion to the marginal aggregate utility of money; and from this point of view, the flow of money from ``warmer'' to ``cooler'' economies makes sense---money flows from where the marginal unit of currency has the greater ``value.''
+This provides a view of the value of money, and derived notions such as inflation, which has a well-defined meaning, and is not dependent on, for example, the specification of sometime arbitrary choices of the ``basket of goods'' that a sum of money can purchase.

-Under the axioms of the previous section, $S$ can be proved to be differentiable with respect to $M$ \cite{LY}, and the function $T$ is given explicitly by holding amounts of all goods fixed except money $M$.\footnote{We note that it is important in such ``ceteris paribus'' claims to specify precisely what is held constant.
+To make these intuitions rigorous, we begin by noting that it follows from our axioms that $S$ is differentiable with respect to $M$ (Theorem 5 of \cite{LY}), and a function $T$ satisfying the above is given explicitly by holding amounts of all goods fixed except money $M$.\footnote{We note that it is important in such ``ceteris paribus'' claims to specify precisely what is held constant.
 When we come to Section~\ref{sec:cross}, for example, it will be essential to be clear about this.}